langchain-ai/langgraph-supervisor-py/README.md

 # 🤖 LangGraph Multi-Agent Supervisor

+> **Note**: We now recommend using the **supervisor pattern directly via tools** rather than this library for most use cases.
+The tool-calling approach gives you more control over context engineering and is the recommended pattern in the [LangChain multi-agent guide](https://docs.langchain.com/oss/python/langchain/multi-agent).
+See our [supervisor tutorial](https://docs.langchain.com/oss/python/langchain/supervisor) for a step-by-step guide.
+We're making this library compatible with LangChain 1.0 to help users upgrade their existing code.
+If you find this library solves a problem that can't be easily addressed with the manual supervisor pattern, we'd love to hear about your use case!

 A Python library for creating hierarchical multi-agent systems using [LangGraph](https://github.com/langchain-ai/langgraph).
 Hierarchical systems are a type of [multi-agent](https://langchain-ai.github.io/langgraph/concepts/multi_agent) architecture where specialized agents are coordinated by a central **supervisor** agent.
 The supervisor controls all communication flow and task delegation, making decisions about which agent to invoke based on the current context and task requirements.

 ## Features